Vasil-Antonov1234/cat-shelter-js-sep-2025-Express-and-Handlebars/README.md

  ### Dynamic Navigation
  - [x] Group navigation by user type (all, authenticated and guest);
  - [x] Add auth info to Handlebars context

+ ### Show dynamic buttons on details page
+ - [x] Add edit and delete buttons on details page
+ - [x] Add creator as relation to Cats
+ - [ ] Add user as creator on cat create
+ - [ ] Show buttons only for creators